-11.21 As above, as the application is in Outline form it is not possible to fully assess the impact of any future development on the amenities of neighbouring occupants.
-This assessment would form part of a future reserved matters application when the details of the development (no. of dwellings, siting, scale, appearance etc.) is known.

-- 11.22 Notwithstanding the above however, given the location of the site and the achievable separation distances from both neighbouring properties (Nos.
-67 and 69 Gaw Hill Lane), I am satisfied that the residential scheme could be provided which would be compliant with Policy GN3 of the Local Plan.
-It's worth noting that the previously refused scheme, which showed seven detached dwellings in a circular formation, was found to be acceptable in respect of its relationship with the two neighbouring properties mentioned above. - 11.23 As documented during the previous submission, the interface distances between the site and properties along Liverpool Road and the top of Gaw Hill Lane (who have raised concerns over loss of privacy and overlooking) are in excess of the guidelines provided in the Council's Design and Access Statement.
-For this reason, I am satisfied that a residential development could be provided which does not cause harm to residents in these areas. - 11.24 At this stage, I am satisfied that a residential development could be provided which would be compliant with Policy GN3 of the Local Plan in respect of neighbouring amenity.
+- 12.21 As above, as the application is in Outline form it is not possible to fully assess the impact of any future development on the amenities of neighbouring occupants.
+This assessment would form part of a future reserved matters application when the details of the development (no. of dwellings, siting, scale, appearance etc.) is known. - 12.22 Notwithstanding the above however, given the location of the site and the achievable separation distances from both neighbouring properties (Nos.
+67 and 69 Gaw Hill Lane), I am satisfied that the residential scheme could be provided which would be compliant with Policy GN3 of the Local Plan - 12.23 As documented during the previous submission, the interface distances between the site and properties along Liverpool Road and the top of Gaw Hill Lane (who have raised concerns over loss of privacy and overlooking) are in excess of the guidelines provided in the Council's Design Guide.
+For this reason, I am satisfied that a residential development could be provided which does not cause harm to residents in these areas. - 12.24 Turning to the issues raised by the Council's Environmental Health Officer, this application has been submitted in outline to assess the principle of residential development on the site for the provision of up to 7 units.
+Whilst the barking of dogs is audible on parts of the site there is already a residential dwelling at 67 Gaw Hill Lane.
+I have checked with officers in the Environmental Protection team and they have not received any complaints regarding the barking of dogs from existing residents who live in close proximity to the site. - 12.25 Whilst it may not be possible to site new residential dwellings in close proximity to the kennels, I am minded to take the view that residential development, offering a suitable standard of amenity will be possible on some parts of the site.
+As the application is for up to 7 dwellings, there is scope for a lower number of units to be accommodated under the description of development, should a subsequent noise survey and other planning considerations show this to be appropriate. - 12.26 At this stage, I am satisfied that a residential development could be provided which would be compliant with Policy GN3 of the Local Plan in respect of residential amenity.